Associate Professor of Biochemistry & Biophysics

 - National Cancer Institute's Howard Temin Award, 2003-2008

-We manipulate various replication and checkpoint proteins in human cell lines using a variety of molecular genetic tools.
+We manipulate cell cycle proteins in human cell lines using a variety of molecular genetic tools.
 We deplete proteins from cells using siRNA techniques, overproduce proteins using recombinant plasmid or viral vectors, and inhibit activities with pharmacological reagents.
 Ultimately we hope to achieve a greater understanding of normal cell cycle control, so that future tools for cancer diagnosis and therapy can be developed.

 - human cell culture